Killing of Justine Damond: Reactions

-Harrity's attorney Fred Bruno told the Star Tribune "it's certainly reasonable" to assume any officer would be concerned about an ambush.
-He referred to the recent death of a New York City officer killed in her squad car.

-Damond's family retained attorney Robert Bennett, the same lawyer who represented the family of Philando Castile.
-In a televised interview, he dismissed the claims of Harrity's attorney (that it was reasonable for the officers to fear ambush) as "disinformation".

-United States
+In the United States

 The day after the killing, a vigil in Damond's memory was held at the site of her death in the alleyway entrance located on the north side of West 51st Street between Xerxes Avenue South and Washburn Avenue South in Minneapolis.
 Several days after the killing, hundreds marched to Beard's Plaisance Park in Minneapolis, in memory of Damond.
 A memorial service for Damond was held on 11 August 2017, on the shore of Lake Harriet in Minneapolis.
 The service was at the bandshell and there was a silent walk around the lake afterwards.
 It was attended by Damond's family and fiancé, and about 1,000 mourners.

 The American Civil Liberties Union (ACLU) issued a statement calling the non-use of body cameras "unacceptable".
 The Minneapolis Police Conduct Oversight Commission concurred with the ACLU opinion that "body cameras should be on at all times."

 Former U.S. Representative Michele Bachmann from Minnesota alleged in a speech on July 19, 2017, that Noor was an "affirmative-action hire".
 Speaking to World Net Daily, Bachmann said, "Noor comes from the mandated cover-up women culture.
 That's why I'm wondering if they'll ask whether his cultural views led him to shoot her.
 That's something, if true, I can't imagine the progressives would allow to get out."

-Australia
+In Australia

 Malcolm Turnbull, the prime minister of Australia, said that the Australian government wanted answers:

 Damond's family and friends held a sunrise vigil for her at Freshwater Beach on July 19, 2017.
 A further sunrise vigil was conducted at the same beach on July 15, 2018.